OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

        - Three new cloud services
        - Three Subnets (SecNet, FrontEnd, and BackEnd subnets)
        - A Network Virtual Appliance (NVA), in this case a Barracuda NextGen Firewall
-       - One server on hello FrontEnd Subnet
+       - One server on the FrontEnd Subnet
-       - Three Servers on hello BackEnd Subnet
+       - Three Servers on the BackEnd Subnet
-       - IP Forwading from hello FireWall out toohello internet
+       - IP Forwading from the FireWall out to the internet
-       - User Defined Routing FrontEnd and BackEnd Subnets toohello NVA
+       - User Defined Routing FrontEnd and BackEnd Subnets to the NVA

-      Before running script, ensure hello network configuration file is created in hello directory referenced by $NetworkConfigFile variable (or update the variable tooreflect hello path and file name of hello config file being used).
+      Before running script, ensure the network configuration file is created in the directory referenced by $NetworkConfigFile variable (or update the variable to reflect the path and file name of the config file being used).

      .Notes
       Everyone's security requirements are different and can be addressed in a myriad of ways.
-      Please be sure that any sensitive data or applications are behind hello appropriate layer(s) of protection.
-This script serves as an example of some of hello techniques that can be used, but should not be used for all scenarios.
-You are responsible to assess your security needs and hello appropriate protections needed, and then effectively implement those protections.
+      Please be sure that any sensitive data or applications are behind the appropriate layer(s) of protection.
+This script serves as an example of some of the techniques that can be used, but should not be used for all scenarios.
+You are responsible to assess your security needs and the appropriate protections needed, and then effectively implement those protections.

       Security Service (SecNet subnet 10.0.0.0/24)